utxostack/RGBPlusPlus-design/docs/light-paper-en.md

 ## **Transfer**

-Transferring RGB++ coins is a straightforward process, involving mapping the recipient and remaining UTXO balances(找零 utxo ) to the shadow cell of CKB.
+Transferring RGB++ coins is a straightforward process, involving mapping the recipient and remaining UTXO balances to the shadow cell of CKB.
 Also, transferring coins can be streamlined exclusively on CKB through transaction foldings.
 After multiple transactions are completed, the final results will be committed to BTC.

 ![transfer](./assets/wp-transfer.png)